 Blind gives us Naruto and Hinata.
 These two have known each other their whole lives and marry.
 Justified in that they spent every living moment(potty breaks and a baths excluded) together, due to Hinata being blind, from birth and continually hold hands.

-It's common in My Little Pony: Friendship Is Magic fanfics to portray Shining Armor and Princess Cadence as having known each other since they were both foals, and having fallen in love along the way.
+It's common in My Little Pony: Friendship Is Magic fanfics to portray canon married couple Shining Armor and Princess Cadence as having known each other since they were both foals, due to their connections to Twilight Sparkle.
 It's also very common for Fluttershy and Rainbow Dash, who are childhood friends.

 Hivefled:The Grand Highblood and the Condesce (who met when the Condesce was a preteen and the GHB was a baby).
 As moirails who are sexually involved, they're violating the taboos of troll culture, and then there's their endearing little hobby of bonding via the sexual abuse and murder of teenagers.
 One of the character bios for the story specifically notes that trolls (who aren't raised by their biological relatives) have no Westermark Effect.